Want to explore places outside the city walls of the city of lights? Here are the best day trips from Paris by train you must go on.

 Related post: How to spend Christmas in Paris

 Less than 1h30 from Paris, the medieval city of Provins is a real-time travel machine to the Middle Ages!

-The city has an exciting history and retains its atmosphere of a ” medieval village “.
+The city has an exciting history and retains the atmosphere of a ” medieval village “.

 It hosts one of the largest medieval fairs in France as a tribute to its vital importance during this age.

-Located 70km from Paris, the city is divided into two: its upper part which is the oldest part of the city, surrounded by ramparts and medieval tower and the lower part which is the most modern and offers little interest compared to its counterpart.
+Located 70km from Paris, the city is divided into two: the upper part which is the oldest part of the city, surrounded by ramparts and medieval tower, and the lower part which is the most modern and offers little interest compared to its counterpart.